Repairing Roof Verges

 To finish off, smooth the surface of the mortar with the trowel and make sure that there are no ledges or horizontal ridges which might retain water and cause future problems.
 When the mortar is completely dry, paint it if required.

-Dry Verge
+Fitting a Dry Verge

-If your mortar roof verge is in very bad condition, it is worth thinking about replacing it with a Dry Verge system.
 Dry verges are usually made from moulded UPVC and are available in a variety of colours and styles to match your existing tiles.
-Lengths of the moulded dry verge are clipped to the edges of the tiles and can really tidy up a unsightly roof.
-Dry verges can be fitted to existing roofs, but it is really a job for the professionals.
-Not all dry verges fit all types of roof profile and they are generally specific to a particular type of roof tile.
+Lengths of the moulded dry verge are clipped to the edges of the tiles and can really tidy up an unsightly roof.

 The dry verge system shown here is available from Eurocell but many other roof verge systems are available.